-Children with ADHD have trouble functioning at home and in school and often have trouble with friends.
-If left untreated, ADHD has also been shown to have detrimental effects on academic and job performance, as well as on social and emotional development.
-As they grow older, children with untreated ADHD, in combination with conduct disorders, may become anti-social, use drugs, or have other criminal behaviors.
+Children with ADHD often have trouble functioning at home and in school and can have difficulty making and keeping friends.
+If left untreated, ADHD may interfere with school and work, as well as with social and emotional development.

-ADHD is more common in boys, whose impulsivity and hyperactivity may be evident.
-Inattentiveness is a hallmark of ADHD in girls, but because they aren't disruptive in the classroom, the diagnosis may be overlooked.
+ADHD is more common in boys, whose impulsivity and hyperactivity may appear as disruptive behavior.
+Inattentiveness is a hallmark of ADHD in girls, but because they aren't often disruptive in the classroom, they may be harder to diagnose.

 ADHD tends to run in families.
-When one person is diagnosed with ADHD, there is a 25%-35% chance that another family member will also have the condition, compared to 4%-6% of the general population.
-Even more convincing of a possible genetic link is that when one twin of an identical twin pair has the disorder, the other is likely to have it, too.
+When one person is diagnosed with ADHD, there is a 25%-35% chance that another family member will also have the condition, compared to 4%-6% of the general public.

-No one knows for sure whether ADHD is more common today, but it is very clear that the number of children getting treatment for ADHD has risen over the past decade.
-Some of this increase in diagnosis and treatment is due in part to greater media interest, heightened consumer awareness, and the availability of effective treatments.
-Some experts feel that ADHD is overdiagnosed, while others feel it is underdiagnosed.
-Whether the frequency of the disorder itself has risen remains unknown and needs to be studied.
+No one knows for sure whether ADHD is more common today, but it is very clear that the number of children getting diagnosed and treated for ADHD has risen over time.
+Some of this increase in diagnosis and treatment is due to greater awareness of the symptoms and an expansion of what is considered ADHD.
+Some experts feel that ADHD is overdiagnosed, while others feel it is underdiagnosed or under treated.